 More Information for Students:

-Upon arrival at their placement organizations, Fellows must contact the Chayes Fellowship Program and should send an update communication at least once during the summer.
-If fellows encounter any change of plans or difficulties — in terms of the nature or duration of their work, supervision, or personal safety — they must contact the Chayes program.
+Fellows must contact the Chayes Fellowship Program upon arrival at their placement organizations and should send an update communication at least twice during the summer.
+If they encounter any change of plans or difficulties — in terms of the nature or duration of their work, supervision, or personal safety — they must contact the Chayes program.

-Chayes Fellows become part of a global network of individuals engaged with organizations working in societies in transition around the world. and are invited to attend periodic meetings at Harvard.
-After completing the fellowship, recipients are expected to attend a mandatory debriefing with the Chayes Fellowship Selection Committee, to share their summer experiences with the other fellows and the committee members, and also to submit a written evaluation of their experience.
-The written evaluation will be made available to interested students and others through the Office of Public Interest Advising and the Student Evaluations of Chayes Placement Organizations secure webpage.
+Chayes Fellows become part of a global network of individuals engaged with organizations working in societies in transition around the world and are invited to attend periodic meetings at Harvard.
+After completing the fellowship, recipients are expected to attend a mandatory debriefing, to share their summer experiences with the other Fellows and the Chayes Fellowship Selection Committee, and to also submit a written evaluation of their experience.
+These evaluations will be made available to interested students and others through the Office of Public Interest Advising and the Student Evaluations of Chayes Placement Organizations secure webpage.
 Fellows will also be expected to satisfy certain collegial and educational obligations throughout the year, especially by advising students interested in applying for the Chayes Fellowship in the following summer.

 Students may fulfill the HLS pro bono work requirements through summer placements, but will not receive class credit.

-If a student does not meet the obligations of the fellowship, he or she may be asked to refund some or all of the stipend.
+If a student does not meet the obligations of the Chayes Fellowship, they may be asked to refund some or all of the stipend.